corpex/rubdian/README.md

 It can blacklist certain packages to prevent unwanted behaviour.  (e.g. unattended restart of a database)

+## Important informations

+rubdian is currently in **alpha** state.
+This means it might do something not as expected and in the worst case cause serious problems if upgrading an actual blacklisted item due to a bug in the blacklist command.

+rubdian is being developed in an environment with a hundreds of servers so we actually take care to not break things.
+Before we actually use the rubdian development branch (master) we test it in a simulated environment of a few servers, testing blacklists etc. We do not use unit tests at the moment so it there is lot of room for bugs either trivial or critical.

+The rubdian gem is currently only available in our own network and not yet pushed to rubygems.org or something.
+If you already want to test rubdian, you have to build it from source which makes it even more dangerous to use.

+We plan to release rubdian to rubygems.org in version 0.1.0, being the first stable one.
+There is currently the lack of right error handling and some features we want to have are not even implemented yet.

+Nevertheless, if you really want to use rubdian by now, we'd appreciate it if you'd drop us a comment on dev+rubdian@corpex.de or open an issue on github.
+You can also (and we'd love it) fork this repo and start hacking with us.

+Please do not contact us if you need support in using rubdian directly.

 ## Installation

 rubdian needs at least ruby 1.9 and the sqlite3 development headers to build the sqlite3 gem.